lucasandalecio/lucasandalecio/README.md

 👀 I’m interested in join the job market as a WEB developer.

-🌱 I’m currently learning HTML, CSS, JavaScript, Node and React; and I am improving ma English studtying.
+🌱 I’m currently learning HTML, CSS, JavaScript, C# .NET and MySql; and I am still improving my English.

 💞️ I’m looking to collaborate on a company for development of solutions and innovations.